Null hypersurfaces and trapping horizons: General setup on null hypersurfaces

-Let $x:(M,g)\to(\Bm,\bg)$ be a isometrically immersed lightlike hypersurface.
-Then, the normal bundle $TM^\bot$ is a sub-distribution of $TM$ and the orthogonal projection of $T_p\Bm$ onto $T_pM$ is not defined.
-To study the geometry of the null hypersurface $M$, we need to choose smoothly a transversal direction to $T_pM$ and define up to this transversal direction a projection onto $T_pM$.
-There are infinitely many possibilities to choose a complementary of $TM^\bot$ in $TM$ and a such complementary is called {\bfseries screen distribution}.
+Let $x:(M,g)\to(\Bm,\bg)$ be an isometrically immersed lightlike hypersurface.
+Then, the normal bundle $TM^\bot$ is a sub-distribution of $TM$ and there is noway to define orthogonal projection from $T_p\Bm$ into $T_pM$.
+To study the geometry of the null hypersurface $M$, we need to choose smoothly a transverse direction to $T_pM$ and define up to this transverse a projection from $T_p\Bm$ into $T_pM$.
+There are infinitely many possibilities to choose a complementary of $TM^\bot$ in $TM$ and such a complementary is called {\bfseries screen distribution}.
 Let $\mathcal S(TM)$ be a fixed screen distribution.
-One then has,
+One has,

 Firstly we have: \begin{theorem}[\cite{DB}] Let $(M,g,S(TM))$ be a null hypersurface endowed with a chosen screen distribution $\mathcal S(TM)$.
 Then, there exists a unique rank $1$ vector bundle $tr(TM)$ over $M$, such that for any nonzero section $\xi$ of $TM^\bot$ on a coordinate neighborhood $\mathcal U\subset M$, there exists a unique section $N$ of $tr(TM)$ on $\mathcal U$ satisfying